kingsor/mdwiki/NextSteps-Neetpiq.md

 * [Json Resume](http://prat0318.github.io/json_resume/)

-## Interview Questions

-* [Whiteboarding](https://writing.pupius.co.uk/whiteboarding-4df873dbba2e) (Nov 20, 2012) - If you are interviewing for a programming job it is almost inevitable that you will be asked to do some coding on a whiteboard.
-In this post I’m not commenting on the validity of this style of interview (though I do personally find whiteboard coding a useful way to see how candidates work through problems) but instead pointing out some common pitfalls that can be avoided, given that this is how tech companies interview.

-### Java
-* [20 Java Interview Questions from Investment Banks (Answered)](http://www.codeproject.com/Tips/1061616/Java-Interview-Questions-from-Investment-Banks-Ans) - Some core Java questions from Interviews from Investment banks, good for technical round.
-* [Java Questions and Answers](http://bit.ly/JavaInterviewApp) - This FREE app has core java interview questions for experienced developers as well as beginners.
-The questions and answers are based on 15+ years of java programming experience.
-Many questions are compiled from various sources including practical interviews, java websites and communities.

 ## Job Search
 * [Synesthesia srl - Work with us](http://synesthesia.it/work-us) - Mobile App Developer
 * [Meetup - Android Engineer](https://www.meetup.com/jobs/android-engineer-572933/#job-title)